-Ching Kei is a classic place to go for noodles if you ask any Macau local.
+Ching Kei is a classic place to go to for noodles if you ask any Macau local.
 Inspired by Shunde cuisine, this restaurant is known for its freshly made dumplings.
 Do order their famous noodle combo with wonton, dumplings, and fish wrapper.
-Besides this, there is also an off-menu dish recommended by the owner that you should totally try.
-It’s the green noodles, which is made of leek!
+Besides this, there is also an off-menu dish recommended by the owner that you should totally try: green noodles, which are made of leek!

 Estabelecimento de Comidas Ving Kei 榮記豆腐麵食

 For beancurd fans, Ving Kei makes your dreams come true!
 They serve dishes such as stirred thick noodles with tofu and cuttlefish balls.
 Wash this down with a glass of fresh soy milk and call it a day!
 You can also finish your meal with their traditional beancurd dessert which is just melt-in-your-mouth delish.

 Estabelecimento de Comidas Ving Kei 47 Rua da Tercena, Macau, +853 2892 1152